 Information for new or prospective residents and their families is available in the Orientation Booklet.
 The booklet provides comprehensive details on all aspects of the Aged Care Home, resident care, personal requirements and services available for our residents including a dietician, physiotherapist etc.

 Should you wish to make enquiries regarding residential care for a loved one, please contact the Aged Care Unit Manager, Mrs. Anne Harrison.

 Activities are regularly provided by a qualified Diversional Therapist and staff to stimulate and enhance our resident’s lives.

 Special days acknowledge Anzac Day, Easter, or celebrate Australia Day, the Melbourne Cup and Christmas festivities are a highlight with residents and staff getting into the spirit of the occasion.
 Volunteers and visitors are made most welcome.
-For further information please contact the Director of Nursing.

 Other special occasions include residents’ birthdays.
 We provide a birthday cake which is shared with other residents at afternoon tea time.
-The staff make every effort to accomodate private family celebrations.
+The staff make every effort to accommodate private family celebrations.
 Please consult staff should you wish to organise something special.

 There are no limits on visitor numbers, however we do have a limit of two visitors in a resident bedroom at any time.
 This is because there is limited space in the shared bedrooms.
 There are outdoor and indoor areas to meet if more than two people at a time want to visit.

 - Visitors must have received at least two COVID vaccinations to enter the Aged Care Home.
 Unvaccinated people may still visit, but this must take place outside with masks and social distancing